ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 ```

-## ModelAirportGraph.py
+## ModelAirportImager.py

 #### Description

-ModelAirportGraph's main job is to create an image of the airport and also use ModelAirportGPIO to output the image.
-ModelAirportGraph class will store that image using two dictionaries.
+ModelAirportImager's main job is to create an image of the airport and also use ModelAirportGPIO to output the image.
+ModelAirportImager class will store that image using two dictionaries.
 The first dictionary is called ModelAirportCheckposts.
-ModelAirportCheckposts stores a graph of all the sensor posts on the model airport.
+ModelAirportCheckposts stores a "graph" of all the sensor posts on the model airport.
 The posts act as a checkpoint for all aircraft.
 Planes go from one post to another in most states.
 Two different sensor posts will be on the airport: E-Post and RE-Post.
 E-Posts are sensor posts with just an emitter and no receiver.
 They can control the aircraft but cannot detect whether the aircraft is present at the post.
 RE-Posts are sensor posts with an emitter and a receiver but they can detect whether the aircraft is at the post or not.
 The property "type" records this information.
 Also, there will be abstract posts which do not actually exist on the model airport but are there so that a map of the airport can be created.
 Overall, three posts types are there: E-Posts, RE-Posts, and No-Posts (Abstract Posts).
 The property "location" records where the post is.
 For example, a post could be named like "Backstage Entrance" or "Runway Line-Up".
 Every post has to be connected to the Raspberry Pi electronically through some pin, and hence the GPIO_pin property.
 The occupied properties help the ModelAirportGTC to be able to track the aircraft and the future state of the airport.
 ModelAircrafts stores information and history about the aircraft.
-Like it was stated before, these two different dictionaries which contain information about the airport make up the virtual image of the airport.
+Like it was stated before, these two different dictionaries which contain information about the airport which make up the virtual image of the airport.
 In every state, this image gets constantly modified and then reflected onto the real model airport.
 A third dictionary will contain objects of the model airport which do not link to other objects such as lighting and sound.
-These are to be used by ModelAirportGraph.py to control devices attached to them abstractly.
+This is to be used by ModelAirportImager.py process to control devices attached to them independently from the rest of the synchronized operations of the model airport.

 #### Pseudocode

 Data from ModelAirportCheckposts.txt: